scale-tone/scale-tone.github.io/_posts/2019-09-02-how-to-serve-static-content-with-azure-functions.md

 Yes, basically, we're indeed re-inventing a web server here.
 But there're **benefits**.

-Benefit #1.
+**Benefit #1**.
 No need to search for a separate hosting solution, e.g. [static website hosting in Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) or another Azure App Service instance.

-Benefit #2.
+**Benefit #2**.
 Since your statics are now under the same base URL as your REST backend - no need to worry about CORS!

-Benefit #3.
+**Benefit #3**.
 By configuring [EasyAuth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#authentication-flow) with [server-directed login flow](https://github.com/cgillum/easyauth/wiki/Login#server-directed-login) you get basic authN/authZ functionality **for free**, without any client-side SDKs or extra JavaScript code required.
 Configure the AAD authentication provider for your Azure Function App with **Express** setup:
 ![image1]({{ site.url }}/images/aad/express-setup.png)

 and set **Action to take when request is not authenticated** to **Log in with Azure Active Directory**: